ryanw-2/ryanw-2/README.md

 Welcome!
 Find my projects below.

 I’m a rising Carnegie Mellon Computer Science and Architecture Junior passionate about building immersive, user-driven 3D experiences.
-##  My goal is to bring joy to the community through beautifully designed digital experiences. ##

 My research for the upcoming semester is on real application research involving design, computer vision, robotics, and machine learning!

+---

+##  My goal is to bring joy to others through beautifully designed digital experiences. ##

 ---